 Start your morning out right with these Sweet Potato Pancakes!
-This healthy pancake recipe is made with 100% oat flour and sweet potato puree and are packed with vitamin A and fiber so you’ll feel energized all day long.
+This healthy pancake recipe is made with sweet potato puree and is naturally sweetened.
+They are packed with vitamin A and fiber so you’ll feel energized all day long.

 Sweet Potato Recipes